vitoperez117/Boosting_Customer_Retention_Sentiment_Analysis/README.md

 <img src="https://github.com/vitoperez117/Product_Analysis_for_Eureka_Math_Curriculum/blob/main/Assets/General/All%20COMPOUND%20Score%20Reviews.png" width=300 float=left/> <img src="https://github.com/vitoperez117/Product_Analysis_for_Eureka_Math_Curriculum/blob/main/Assets/COMPOUND%20Entries%20Explicitly%20Mentioning%20'Eureka'.png" width=300 float=right/>

-The majority of reviews show that both the `Positive` sentiment and `Negative` sentiment scores are weak although the `Positive` sentiment is relatively stronger.
+The vast majority of reviews contain both `Positive` and `Negative` sentiments, although the `Positive` sentiment is relatively stronger.
+Across the board, both `Positive` and `Negative` sentiment scores are weak.
 This indicates that users moderately like the _Eureka_ but have mild to moderate complaints.
-To better understand potential causes of churn with existing customers, this study closely examines the reviews with a `Negative` Compound Score to identify the main problems with the product.
+To better understand potential causes of churn with existing customers, this study closely examines the reviews with a `Negative` Compound Score to identify the main issues with the product which are listed below.

 **Positive Sentiment**

-Although the vast majority of reviews lean `Positive`, the `Positive` scores mostly range from moderate to weak.
-This could potentially signal future churn if another product better fits their needs.
+While most reviews lean `Positive`, the `Positive` scores are mostly moderate to weak.
+This could signal future churn if another product better fits user needs.
 Some Positive reviews based on `Compound` score also mention slightly unsatisfactory features that concur with issues mentioned in Negative reviews.

 <img src="https://github.com/vitoperez117/Product_Analysis_for_Eureka_Math_Curriculum/blob/main/Assets/General/All%20POS%20Score%20Reviews.png" width=300 float=left/> <img src="https://github.com/vitoperez117/Product_Analysis_for_Eureka_Math_Curriculum/blob/main/Assets/POS%20Entries%20Explicitly%20Mentioning%20'Eureka'.png" width=300 float=right/>